Tarte au Citron

 What’s your favourite French dessert?
-I reckon a Tarte au Citron would have to be the favourite of many.
-These cakes are popular in France with many patisseries selling individual sized Tarte au Citrons daily.
+I reckon a Tarte au Citron would have to be the favourite of many of us.
+These zesty little yellow cakes are popular in France with many patisseries selling loads of individual sized Tarte au Citrons daily.

 Buying and cooking with seasonal fruit is the healthiest and most economical way of providing a varied diet for yourself and family.
 Have you got plenty of lemons or limes at the moment?
-Why not try the Tarte de Citron by Maria Villegas and Sarah Randell from the food of france cookbook (published by Murdoch Books).
+Why not try the Tarte de Citron by Maria Villegas and Sarah Randell from the food of france cookbook (Murdoch Books).

 The recipes in this book never disappoint as they are easy to follow and my finished result always looks just as beautiful as the photographed versions in the book.
 So honestly, they are fool proof!